barun-saha/slide-deck-ai/README.md

 A user can choose from a set of three pre-defined presentation templates.
 3. At this stage onward, a user can provide additional instructions to refine the content.
 For example, one can ask to add another slide or modify an existing slide.
+A history of instructions is maintained.
-4. Every time SlideDeck AI generates the PowerPoint presentation, a download button is provided.
+4. Every time SlideDeck AI generates a PowerPoint presentation, a download button is provided.
 Clicking on the button will download the file.